Tonopah Test Range Airport: 37th Tactical Fighter Wing

-In November 1988 the Air Force formally acknowledged its F-117 activities at Tonopah, bringing what was a "black world" program into "gray world" status.
-However, F-117 flight operations continued to be restricted to the nighttime hours.
-Late in 1989 the Air Force began preparations to lead the F-117 into regular Air Force operations.
-This would be done in two phases: first, bringing the aircraft under the umbrella of the Tactical Air Command, and second, locating the fleet at a regular Air Force base.
-The first phase came on October 5, 1989, when the 4450th Tactical Group was inactivated and the 37th Tactical Fighter Wing from George AFB was assigned to Tonopah.
+In November 1988 the Air Force formally acknowledged F-117 activities at Tonopah, bringing what was a "black" program into "gray" status.
+However, F-117 flight operations continued to be restricted to nighttime hours.
+Late in 1989 the Air Force began preparations to transition the F-117 into regular Air Force operations.
+This was done in two phases: first, they brought the aircraft under the umbrella of the Tactical Air Command, and second, they relocated the fleet to a regular Air Force base.
+The first phase came on October 5, 1989, when the 4450th Tactical Group was deactivated and the 37th Tactical Fighter Wing from George AFB was assigned to Tonopah.
 The Tactical Air Command (TAC) also activated the Det 1, 57 Fighter Weapons Wing (FWW) at Tonopah.
 During this phase, three pairs of F-117 aircraft left the TTR for Panama in December 1989 to participate in Operation JUST CAUSE.
 Only one mission with two F-117As was attempted.

-In April 1990, the F-117 was placed on public display at Nellis AFB and the Air Force mission at Tonopah Test Range became a mostly unclassified "white world" program, though at no time would the general public be permitted near the TTR complex or on the Nellis Range.
-During this phase, daytime F-117 flying operations began.
-Previously, training sorties were flown at nighttime under radio silence and without air traffic control contact.
-The change to daytime, white-world flying required much less vigilance on the part of pilots and was cited as improving the safety of training operations.
+In April 1990, the F-117 was placed on public display at Nellis AFB and the Air Force mission at Tonopah Test Range became a mostly unclassified "white" program, though at no time would the general public be permitted near the Tonopah complex or on the Nellis Range.
+During this phase, daytime F-117 flights began.
+The change to daytime, "white" program flying allowed radio operation and air traffic control contact.
+This required much less vigilance on the part of pilots and was cited as improving the safety of training operations.

-Summer 1990 saw the peak of Air Force activity at the Tonopah Test Range Airport.
-After the Iraqi invasion of Kuwait the base was mobilized to support Desert Shield.
+The Summer of 1990 was the peak of Air Force activity at the Tonopah Test Range Airport.
+After the Iraqi invasion of Kuwait the base was mobilized to support Operation Desert Shield.
 On August 19, 1990, 22 F-117A's from the 415th and a dozen tankers left Tonopah for Langley AFB.
-A total of 18 F-117s would continue onward to Khamis Mushait Air Base in Saudi Arabia for Operation DESERT SHIELD, followed by hundreds of TTR support personnel.
-The planes and a contingent of Tonopah Test Range personnel remained in Saudi Arabia until late 1991.
+A total of 18 F-117s would continue onward to Khamis Mushait Air Base in Saudi Arabia for Operation DESERT SHIELD, followed by hundreds of Tonopah support personnel.
+The planes, and a contingent of Tonopah Test Range personnel, remained in Saudi Arabia until late 1991.
 As a result of the deployment and the pending relocation to New Mexico, flying operations and staffing at the TTR declined significantly during 1991.
 Some of the support facilities which had been open 24 hours a day, such as the dining halls and library, began routinely closing at night.